-This buzzy hybrid offers both hostel dorms and hotel rooms in a five-story building on Reykjavik’s main drag, Laugavegur.
-The lower floors, originally built in 1919, contain the hostel, while the top floor has hotel-style rooms, all of which were designed by hotelier-owner Klaus Ortlieb (of NYC’s Gotham Hotel and London’s Claridges), who personally selected the furniture, colors, and lighting.
-The hostel rooms are simple but smart, featuring metal-frame bunk beds, designer armchairs and sofas, and wooden tables.
-The 18 hotel rooms are much more impressive, featuring elegant coffee-and-cream color schemes, king-sized beds draped in Lissadell linens, and en suite bathrooms with C.O.
-Bigelow bath products.
-Most also come with private balconies that look out over the city’s colorful rooftops and the mountain landscape beyond.
-The hotel’s spacious, old-fashioned lobby/bar area—dotted with antique furnishings, exotic wall hangings, and leather sofas and armchairs—is a popular hangout in its own right.
-There is also an on-site movie theater with a carefully chosen collection of Icelandic films.
+’s Claridge’s), the hostel rooms are simple but smart, featuring metal-frame bunk beds, designer armchairs and sofas, and wood tables.
+The 18 hotel rooms are much more impressive, with elegant coffee-and-cream color schemes, king-size beds draped in Lissadell linens, and en suite bathrooms with C.O.
+Bigelow products.
+Most also come with private balconies that look out over colorful rooftops and mountain landscapes.
+The old-fashioned lobby and bar area—which is strewn with antique furnishings, exotic wall hangings, and leather sofas and armchairs—is a popular hangout for the city’s bright young things, but if you’re looking for something more low-key there’s an on-site movie theater with a carefully chosen selection of Icelandic films.